Meet the Sheriff

 Daron Hall was sworn-in as the 61st sheriff of Davidson County September 2002 and elected to his fourth term in 2014.

-During his 25-year criminal justice career, Hall has served Davidson County under three sheriffs.
+During his more than 30-year criminal justice career, Hall has served Davidson County under three sheriffs.
 He is on the National Sheriffs’ Association’s Executive Board and Board of Directors; serving as that organization’s 3rd Vice President and will become the first NSA president from the state of Tennessee.
 Additionally, he served as the 101st president of the American Correctional Association and was the first sheriff ever elected to this position in the organization’s 141-year history.
 Seen as an expert in his field, Sheriff Hall has been interviewed by national and international media outlets including Fox News, the Wall Street Journal, the Canadian Broadcasting Corporation, NPR, the New York Times, CNN, and Fortune Magazine.

 He is currently a board member of Franklin Road Academy and is an advisory board member for Dismas.
 His affiliations with community organizations over the years include Nashville’s Exchange Club Family Center, Vanderbilt Children’s Hospital; Senior Citizens, Inc.; Boy Scouts Council of Middle Tennessee; the Rochelle Center; and the Alcohol & Drug Council of Middle Tennessee, Inc.

 Awards and Recognitions